nexconnectio/pynnex/docs/usage.md

 ## Threading and Async
 **Thread Safety**

-Pynnex ensures thread-safe signal emissions.
+PynneX ensures thread-safe signal emissions.
 Signals can be emitted from any thread.
 Slots execute in their designated event loop (often the thread they were created in).

 **Async Integration**

-Pynnex works with asyncio event loops:
+PynneX works with asyncio event loops:

 ```python
 async def main():